Please note that Tapas no longer supports Internet Explorer.

 Violet&Velvet

-Luna, that same queen, has her own objectives to pursue—ones that defy the fate she’s been cursed with.
-As Kaito and Luna’s paths intertwine, they find themselves torn between love and duty, putting everything on the line to free the other from the world’s invisible puppet master.
+Luna, that queen of Lunar Province, suffers a mysterious blessing—one that is given to her by the gods.
+Amongst this so-called blessing, she finds herself stuck between the fate she’s been cursed with and a lingering future.
+As her and her old friend, Kaito's paths intertwine, they find themselves torn between love and duty, putting everything on the line to free the other from the world’s invisible puppet master—unaware of something even worse.

 New chapters every Tuesday & Thursday @10 am!